The 27 most memorable nightclubs in Toronto's history

 This space on St. Joseph Street is now a condo, but it was once 500-person capacity gay mecca with a couple of lounge areas and a very, very active dance floor.
 Wednesdays and Thursday nights were huge in the late 90s and early 00s when pop music was having a real moment.

-This Gloucester Street nightclub is where you'll see some of Toronto's most big-budget drag shows, big-name circuit DJs and a mostly gay, but very welcoming crowd of dancers over two floors.
-There are countless bars and they usually stay open until 4 a.m.
+This Gloucester street nightclub is now closed but is where you could find some of Toronto's most big-budget drag shows, big-name circuit DJs and a mostly gay, but very welcoming crowd of dancers over two floors.

 From 2005 to 2013, this underground after-hours club became known around the world for its house and techno nights.
 At a time when massive clubs were playing mainstream hits, this intimate Adelaide Street spot focused on local talent and quality over quantity.